Unauthorized Employment

 If you are in the United States on a work visa, it is believed that everything about employment must have been taken care of right from the onset of your visa application.
 You, therefore, need to stick to the scope and period of employment allowed by your status.

-If you are on a student visa, there are several legitimate ways for earning an income by doing either on-campus or off-campus work.
+If you are on a student visa, there are several legitimate ways to earn an income by doing either on-campus or off-campus work.
 Just ensure you get proper documentation from the appropriate source.

 Can I work for a foreign-based company?